Dysport vs Botox: Which One to Choose?

 People with a true milk allergy are best to avoid Dysport because it contains lactose

-|Mild pain, bruising at injection sites, headache, temporary brow ptosis
+Mild pain, bruising at injection sites, headache, temporary brow ptosis

 Botox is absolutely safe for people with milk allergy

-Dysport vs Botox: What to Choose?
+Dysport vs Botox: Which One to Choose?

 Dysport and Botox are similar yet different.
 They both contain the same actives – botulinum toxin type A but have different weights and additives.

 Dysport has less albumin, and its molecular weight is lower than Botox.
 It can easily spread around, so it best suits moderate to severe frown lines like glabella and forehead wrinkles.